-I published this in January after making it New Year Eve, so making it again for Valentine's Day Dinner.
+I've posted this meal before and am making it again for Valentine's Day Dinner.
 It's a dinner worth repeating!

 The twice baked potatoes previously made are in the freezer, and I stocked up and froze lobster tails in December's sale.
 My local grocer had a New York steak sale this week, so I'm all set for a 5-star meal at home with big savings over restaurant prices.

 The first time I recall eating lobster was after I was out of college, married, and celebrating a special occasion at a restaurant.